On the structure of W-algebras in type A: Introduction

-This conjecture seems to be noticed by several independent groups of researchers simultaneously\footnote{Genra and Juillard informed us that they are also aware of this conjecture independently.}.
-We borrow the name ``reduction by stages" from papers on \emph{finite $\W$-algebras} \cite{GJ,Mor} as our approach is conceptually equivalent to theirs.
+This conjecture seems to be noticed by several independent groups of researchers simultaneously (see, for instance, \cite{GJ}).
+The name ``reduction by stages" is borrowed from papers \cite{GJ, Mor} that deal with an analogous construction in the \emph{finite $\W$-algebras} setting.